ValdemarGr/gql/website/docs/schema/resolvers.md

   } yield s"duration was ${(after - before).toMillis}ms"

 bench(runVPNSubscription(subscriptionQuery, 10)).unsafeRunSync()
-// Connecting to VPN...
+// Connecting to VPN for john_doe ...
+// Connected to VPN for john_doe!
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// Disconnecting from VPN after 1020ms ...
+// Disconnecting from VPN after 1011ms ...
-// res3: String = "duration was 1044ms"
+// res3: String = "duration was 1031ms"

 bench(runVPNSubscription(subscriptionQuery, 3)).unsafeRunSync()
-// Connecting to VPN...
+// Connecting to VPN for john_doe ...
+// Connected to VPN for john_doe!
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// emitting
+// emitting for user john_doe
-// Disconnecting from VPN after 668ms ...
+// Disconnecting from VPN after 659ms ...
-// res4: String = "duration was 683ms"
+// res4: String = "duration was 672ms"

 bench(runVPNSubscription(subscriptionQuery, 1)).unsafeRunSync()
-// Connecting to VPN...
+// Connecting to VPN for john_doe ...
+// Connected to VPN for john_doe!
-// emitting
+// emitting for user john_doe
-// Disconnecting from VPN after 558ms ...
+// Disconnecting from VPN after 557ms ...
-// res5: String = "duration was 562ms"
+// res5: String = "duration was 563ms"

 def fastQuery = """
   subscription {